Academics

 • Through the curriculum, we promote self-initiated and self-directed learning and growth.

-• Lastly, our curriculum provides for the development of self-understanding and the understanding of one’s relationship to persons, societal institutions, nature, and culture. – Source
+• Lastly, our curriculum provides for the development of self-understanding and the understanding of one’s relationship to persons, societal institutions, nature, and culture.

-Well-Rounded Curriculum
+Well-Rounded Student

-The curriculum at Sage balances all disciplines – math, humanities, sciences, arts (visual, music and performing), physical and health education and languages.
-Each of these disciplines is taught from a unique perspective dividing it into three pillars that continue to grow and spiral as our students progress through the grades: Content, Skills, and Big Ideas/ Driving Questions.
+The curriculum at Sage balances all disciplines – math, humanities, sciences, arts (visual, music, and performing), physical and health education, and languages.
+Each of these disciplines is taught from a unique perspective, dividing it into three pillars that continue to grow and spiral as our students progress through the grades: Content, Skills, and Big Ideas/ Driving Questions.

 DSC 0334 2